ophub/amlogic-s9xxx-openwrt/amlogic-s9xxx/install-program/README.md

    [ Check ]：Erase flash
    [ Check ]：Erase bootloader
    Click the [ Start ] button
-3. Use a paperclip to connect the two short-circuit points on the motherboard at the same time.
+3. Use a [ paper clip ] to [ connect the two short-circuit points ] on the motherboard at the same time.
-   If the progress bar does not respond after the short-circuit, plug in the power supply after the short-circuit.
+   If the progress bar does not respond after the short-circuit, plug in the [ power ] supply after the short-circuit.
    Generally, there is no need to plug in the power supply.
-4. Loosen the short contact after seeing the progress bar moving.
+4. Loosen the short contact after seeing the [ progress bar moving ].
-5. After the progress bar is 100%, the restoration of the original Android TV system is completed.
+5. After the [ progress bar is 100% ], the restoration of the original Android TV system is completed.
    Click [ stop ], unplug the [ USB male-to-male data cable ] and [ power ].
 6. If the progress bar is interrupted, repeat the above steps until it succeeds.
 ```